 - Chi Dan Gurk (single sticking leg).

-Chi Sau is an important part of developing the skills of the practitioner in feeling; sensing and responding to a partner, as well as to develop close combat attack and defence skills.
+Chi Sau is an important part of developing the skills of the practitioner in feeling; sensing and responding to a partner, as well as developing close combat attack and defence skills.
 Similar in concept to that of Tai Chi’s pushing hands, Chi Sau is not a form or a set of predefined movements or free fighting, it acts as a bridge between fighting and forms, allowing practitioners to gain insight into the other component’s rhythm and being, with the application of any combination of techniques.
 Two partners attempt to attune themselves, free of thought, and unleashing any one or a combination of techniques when sensing weakness, irregularity or an oncoming attack.
 Ultimately skills in Chi Sau allow practitioners to sense movement of intent or reflex in their components body.
 There is both arm (single and double-hand) and single-leg version of Chi Sau.

 The Wing Chun system remains one of the most popular and widespread Chinese martial arts, and as it uses the power of an opposing attacker is provides an efficient fighting art for women and men alike.